YoavGivati/KATG-Desktop-App/README.md

 The appropriate place to get the latest version is http://katgdesktop.yoavgivati.com

-### Code and other assets contributed by Yoav Givati and the KATG community
+### Legal

-With the exception of 3rd party libraries is fully open source.
+With the exception of 3rd party libraries, everything is fully open source.
 Modify, reuse, repurpose, whatever.